KatharineME/FASTQ.jl/README.md

 #### 3. Unzip programs in `Fastq.jl/tool/` and link their exectuables to `usr/local/bin/`

-IF programs in `tool/` fail, do this to install fastp, minimap2, and STAR.
+If programs in `tool/` fail, do this to install fastp, minimap2, and STAR.

 Compile fastp from source